S-H-A-K-H-Z-O-D/PowerBI_homework_task/lesson-5/homework.md

-3-Project:
-Objective:Create a Power BI dashboard to analyze sales performance using measures, KPI visuals, and filters.
+# 3-Project: Create a Power BI dashboard to analyze sales performance using measures, KPI visuals, and filters.

 create measures for:
    1_Total Sales